Introduction to Learning Difficulties

 Designed for educators, allied health workers and carers, this Melbourne MicroCert will equip you with evidence-based knowledge and skills to help these students reach their full potential.

-This course has been co-designed with SPELD Victoria, the state's peak body for those with specific learning disabilities (SLDs).
+Introduction to Learning Difficulties has been co-designed by SPELD Victoria, the state's peak body for those with specific learning disabilities (SLDs).

 Gain foundational knowledge of learning difficulties and SLDs